owenstuckman/owenstuckman.github.io/README.md

 ---

-More Information

-Format is:
-Language/Concept : Specific Application

 In no particular order:

 Java
-- Android Applications: particularly for FTC Robotics C++
+- Android Applications: particularly for FTC Robotics

+C++
 - Mainly Arduino projects but have used in other applications.

 Dart
 - Flutter Applications

 Python
 - My go to for a quick script.
 - Scrapy web scraping, OpenCV image converting, lots of small projects.

 Markdown
 - Obsidian
 - I love notetaking in markdown and using obsidian.

 Power Platform
 - Especially Dataverse, Power Apps, Power Automate.
 - PL-900 Certified: Working on PL-200 and PL-400

 SQL
 - SSMS, Sql Server 2016

 PostgreSQL
 - Supabase(firebase but better)
 - my go-to for a cloud database

 Game Dev
 - Unity
 - Developed a few games for fun
 - Took a class and developed 3 games for that.

 AR/VR
 - Unity.
 Hackathons.

 Fusion360
 - go to CAD.